 experienced a surge in green initiatives during the past year.
 Key findings include:

-More than one-third of schools earned an overall grade of “B-”or better (38 percent, or 114 schools).
+More than one-half of schools earned an overall grade of “B” or better (56 percent, or 179 schools).

-The cumulative grade distribution is as follows: 5 percent of schools earned cumulative “A” level grades, 33 percent earned “B” level grades, 44 percent earned “C” level grades, 17 percent earned “D” level grades and 1 percent earned “F” level grades.
-See chart on sidebar.
+The cumulative grade distribution is as follows: 16 percent of schools earned cumulative “A” level grades, 55 percent earned “B” level grades, 23 percent earned “C” level grades, and 6 percent earned “D” level grades.

 Campus sustainability initiatives outshine endowment sustainability activity.

-High marks for all six campus categories resulted in 43 colleges and universities achieving the Campus Sustainability Leader designation.
+High marks for all six campus categories resulted in 120 colleges and universities achieving the Campus Sustainability Leader designation.
 All such schools received an average grade of “A-” or better for the campus categories.
-See sidebar.

-These colleges were the only schools to receive an average grade of “A-” or better across all three endowment categories.
-See sidebar.
+These colleges were the only schools to merit an average grade of “A-” or better across all three endowment categories.